Density-induced processes in quantum gas mixtures in optical lattices: Off-site interactions

 The interaction energy $U_\BF$ between bosons and fermions can be absorbed into an effective chemical potential $\mu_\eff=\mu_\B-U_\BF$ and the resulting Hamiltonian does not differ from the standard Bose-Hubbard model.
 Thus, the behavior of the bosons is not influenced by the homogeneously distributed fermions, which is in contradiction to the experimental observations \cite{Ospelkaus2006,Gunter2006,Best2009}.

 In the derivation of the standard Hubbard model, it is argued that interaction processes between particles on neighboring lattice sites can be neglected due to their small amplitudes compared with on-site interactions.
-This argument is however only partly correct, since some of these processes, such as bond-charge interactions, involve the hopping of particles.
+This argument is however only partly correct, since some of these processes involve the hopping of particles.
+In particular, the so-called bond-charge interactions (see \fig{fig:offsite-processes}) are of high relevance and will be discussed in the following.
 Compared to the conventional tunneling, these processes can be non-negligible and consequently alter the phase diagrams.
 In particular, the Wannier functions in optical lattices differ strongly from their counterpart in solid state materials leading to comparably large matrix elements for bond-charge processes.
 In addition, the possibility of larger fillings in bosonic systems can enlarge these interaction effects.
 Consequently, off-site interaction processes can be strongly enhanced for optical lattice systems.

 Consider the interacting part of the full two-particle Hamiltonian for the lowest band and two neighboring lattice sites $\mathrm{L}$ and $\mathrm{R}$

 with $i,j,k,l = \mathrm{L, R}$ and